SymfonyCasts/30-days-last/sfcasts/twig-component.md

 php bin/console make:twig-component
 ```

-Let's call it Button... and say no to a live component.
+Call it Button... and say no to a live component.
 We get to talk about
 *those* in 2 days.

 This created two files.
 The first lives in `src/Twig/Components/Button.php`.
 It's...
 an empty class.
-And it's not even needed right now.
+And it's not even needed yet!
 In fact, we could *delete* this
-and the first half of today would still work without it.
-We'll come back to this later.
+and the first half of today would work fine without it.
+We'll come back to this
+later.

 The more important thing is: `templates/components/Button.html.twig`.
 A pretty
 boring-looking Twig template.
 Change the div to be a `<button>`, and inside, I'll
 say, "press me".

-To use this, over in `_form.html.twig`, call `component('Button')`.
+To use this, over in `_form.html.twig`, say `{{ component('Button') }}`.

 If we *just* did that, it would work.
 We get a button that says, "press me".